SAUERKRAUT with dried mushrooms and golden CHICKEN BROTH are traditional Polish dishes, so it is beneficial to have a Polish friend.

 She knows how much I like sauerkraut and if I am visiting her after Christmas I know that she would have saved some Pierogi for me in her freezer.

-This time (October) she prepared the sauerkraut and dried porcini mushrooms as a side dish for duck breasts, a green salad , steamed herbed potatoes and beetroot….potatoes and beetroot are almost a must in all Polish meals.
-The dried mushrooms make the sauerkraut a darker colour.
+For this October meal, she prepared sauerkraut and dried porcini mushrooms as a side dish for duck breasts, a green salad and steamed herbed potatoes.
+The dried mushrooms impart a darker colour to the sauerkraut and, of course, potatoes and beetroot are staples in Polish cuisine.

-Having lived in Trieste, I am very used to eating and preparing sauerkraut and it is one of my favourite ingredients, but I generally I do not add dried mushrooms nor do I cook sauerkraut as long as she does.
+Having lived in Trieste, I am well-acquainted with preparing and consuming sauerkraut, which is one of my favourite ingredients.
+However, I generally do not add dried mushrooms nor cook sauerkraut as long as she does.

 Vary the amounts of mushrooms, sauerkraut and cooking times as you wish.